How to Buy the Best Eggs

 Free-run vs. free-range eggs

 Free run eggs are laid by hens housed in barns equipped with nests and perches.
 More space to scratch, peck and stretch their wings means less stress for the birds.

 In the case of free range eggs, the hens can roam inside barns as well as outdoors, weather permitting.
 Outside, they can sunbathe, dust bathe, and eat bugs, worms and grass.

 Find out what to make with egg whites that are left over.

-The hens’ feed is free of herbicides, pesticides, fungicides and preservatives.
-The eggs have more vitamin A, D and E, and taste richer.
+When a carton of eggs is labelled as “organic,” it means the hens’ feed is free of herbicides, pesticides, fungicides and preservatives.
+A study from PennState found that organic eggs tend to have more vitamin A, D and E. What’s more, many pro chefs claim they taste richer.
 Certified organic farms adhere to specific standards and are inspected regularly, making their products the surest choice.

-The hens are fed high levels of polyunsaturated omega-3 fatty acids—essential dietary nutrients for human growth, development and general health.
-Flaxseed or fish oil is added to feed, occasionally lending the eggs a mild fishy flavour and aroma.
+The label “Omega-3-enriched” indicates the hens laying the eggs were fed high levels of polyunsaturated omega-3 fatty acids—essential dietary nutrients for human growth, development and general health.
+In most cases, flaxseed or fish oil has been added to the feed, occasionally lending the eggs a mild fishy flavour and aroma.